goncaloroque30/GRAPE-Docs/docs/Datasets.md

 - *K<sub>4</sub>*

 The *&alpha;* and *&beta;* coefficients are needed to calculate fuel flow for arrival operations and the *K* coefficients for departure operations.

+## Fleet

+An entry in the GRAPE fleet can be viewed as an abstract concept uniquely identified by the fleet ID.
+It can represent any given number of physical airplanes being considered in the study.
+Generally, the level of detail of a study decreases with increasing number of physical airplanes represented by a single ID.
+The fleet is used to merge the different groupings in the external datasets used by GRAPE into a single ID which can then be attributed to an operation.
+The following variables can be defined for each fleet ID:

+- number of engines
+- maximum sea level static thrust
+- engine breakpoint temperature
+- Doc29 performance ID
+- SFI ID
+- LTO ID
+- Doc29 noise ID
+- Doc29 noise arrival delta
+- Doc29 noise departure delta

+The number of engines, the maximum sea level static thrust are used by the Doc29 performance model and the SFI fuel flow model, the engine breakpoint temperature only by the Doc29 performance model.
+The following four IDs associate the fleet ID with the different datasets used.
+The noise deltas are used by the Doc29 noise model to apply deviations to the standard data found in the database.

+---